Government of Colorado: Local government

+A municipality may extend into multiple counties.
 There are no township governments in Colorado, but there are more than 4,000 special districts.
 See Active Colorado Local Governments.

-Other political subdivisions include the University of Colorado Hospital Authority which supports education, research, and public service activities, and which provides patient care through UCHealth (University of Colorado Health).
+Other political subdivisions include the University of Colorado Hospital Authority, which provides patient care through UCHealth (University of Colorado Health), and the Denver Health And Hospital Authority (Denver Health), which operates a hospital south of downtown Denver among other facilities.

 Other governments

-There are two federally recognized tribes that overlap Colorado: the Southern Ute Indian Tribe and the Ute Mountain Ute Tribe.
+There are two federally recognized tribes in Colorado: the Southern Ute Indian Tribe and the Ute Mountain Ute Tribe.
 There are no other known state-recognized tribes.